hedgewars/hw/README.txt

 Hedgewars - a Worms-like game.
-Distributed under the terms of the BSD-modified licence.
+Distributed under the terms of the GPL licence.

 Source,
 images in Data/Graphics,